U.S. Applies a 25% Tariff on Imports of Autos and Parts (Duty Offset For Auto and MHDV Parts)

 Effective May 3, 2025, a 25% ad valorem tariff was imposed on:

 • Automobile Parts: duty applies to auto parts on passenger vehicles and light trucks (engines and engine parts, transmissions and powertrain parts, and electrical components, and parts of passenger vehicles (sedans, sport utility vehicles, crossover utility vehicles, minivans, and cargo vans) and light trucks.
-Other vehicles will not be assessed duty at this time.
+Following Proclamation 10984, MHDV parts also became subject to Section 232 duties and are now eligible for the import adjustment offset described below.

 Full listing of products affected can be found through the Federal Register Automobiles and Automobile Parts, Imports Into U.S.; Adjustment (Proc.
 10908), alternatively also accessible via PDF format.

-CBP Guidance: Duty Offset for Imports of Automobile Parts
+Updated Guidance: Duty Offset for Automobiles and MHDV Parts

 Entry Filing Instructions

-• The offset can only be used up to the amount approved by the Department of Commerce (DOC) and only for tariffs imposed under Proclamation 10908, as amended.
+• The offset can only be used up to the amount approved by the Department of Commerce (DOC) and only for tariffs imposed under Proclamations 10908 and 10984, as amended.

-• Importers must enter the DOC-issued Auto Parts Offset License Number in the Importer Additional Declaration Field (Type Code 11) in ACE, following the 8-character format AANNNNNN (with “A” as letters and “N” as numbers).
+• Importers must enter the DOC-issued automobile or MHDV parts offset license number in the Importer Additional Declaration Field (Type Code 11) in ACE, following the 8-character format AANNNNNN (with “A” as letters and “N” as numbers).

 Tariff Application by Country

-• Example: Auto parts from the U.K. under HTSUS 9903.94.32 are subject to a total tariff of 10%.
-Only the portion representing Section 232 duties (the difference between 10% and the base column one rate) can be offset.
+Example: Automobile parts of the UK imported under HTSUS 9903.94.32 are subject to a total tariff of 10% (including any column one tariffs).
+Only the portion assessed under the Section 232 duties, the difference between 10 percent and the column one rate, may be offset.

-• File zero (0) for the Chapter 99 duty and apply the base (column one) duty to the Chapter 1–97 HTSUS line.
+• File zero (0) for the duty amount on the Chapter 99 HTSUS; and

 Additional Guidance

-• Automobile parts remain subject to Section 232 duties under Proclamation 10908, even when an offset reduces the payable amount.
+• Automobile and MHDV parts remain subject to Section 232 duties under Proclamations 10908 and 10984, as amended, even when an offset reduces the payable amount.

 • Importers may file a Post Summary Correction (PSC) to request refunds on previously paid Section 232 duties if eligible offsets apply.